 This advanced seminar explores topics and issues relating to the study of art and architecture of Asia.
 Students are expected to lead class discussions, participate thoughtfully, write weekly responses and complete a final research paper with oral presentation.
 It may be repeated up to two times for credit, as long as different topics are covered.
-This counts toward the Asia place requirement for the major.
-Prerequisite: any art history class focused on Asia (ARHS 114, 235, 236, 238, 239 or 240) or by permission of instructor.
-Students who have taken classes with AMES or classes relating to the history, languages, and culture of Asia are encouraged to contact the instructor for permission.
+This counts toward the 300-level advanced course requirement and the Asia place requirement for the major.
+Prerequisite: any art history class focused on Asia (ARHS 114, 235, 236, 238, 239 or 240).
+Permission of instructor required.